 Monthly Active Users.
-We define a monthly active user as a logged-in Pinterest user who visits our website or opens our mobile application at least once during the 30-day period ending on the date of measurement.
+We define a monthly active user as an authenticated Pinterest user who visits our website, opens our mobile application or interacts with Pinterest through one of our browser or site extensions, such as the Save button, at least once during the 30-day period ending on the date of measurement.
 We present MAUs based on the number of MAUs measured on the last day of the current period.
-We calculate average MAUs based on the average of the number of MAUs measured on the last day of the current period and the last day prior to the beginning of the current period.
+We calculate average MAUs based on the average of the number of MAUs measured on the last day of the current period.
+We calculate average for the number of MAUs measured on the last day of the current period and the last day prior to the beginning of the current period.
 MAUs are the primary metric by which we measure the scale of our active user base.